Skip to Content

 You might wonder why your Ancestry results keep changing.
 This is normal, and it will happen at least once per year over the course of time.

-One of the things that I like to stress to my readers here on this site is that Ancestry DNA calls the ethnicity estimate an “estimate” for good reason.
+One of the things that I like to stress to my readers here on this site is that Ancestry DNA calls the ancestral regions report an “estimate” for good reason.
 It’s only an estimate, and this is especially good to keep in mind that the technology to detect a DNA “ethnicity” is relatively new.

 The Ancestry DNA service was launched officially in May of 2012, only about ten years ago.
 Their DNA testing service has evolved significantly since then, and they have added many new features and tools to their DNA site, and one important feature that has continued to improve is the ethnicity estimate technology.